Earthquake in Turkey: could it have been predicted

 Found a rare planet, very similar to the Earth.
 She is close to us

-On the cover: IHH Humanitarian Aid Fund, CC BY 2.0, via Wikimedia Commons
+Cover: IHH Humanitarian Aid Foundation, CC BY 2.0, via Wikimedia Commons